SeniorMars/rust-presentation/rust-pres.md

 #include <stdio.h>
 #include <stdlib.h>

+// this example has a bunch of errors

 // C Implementation for a vector (a dynamic array) typedef struct {
   int *data;    // Pointer to our array on the heap